OpenEPaperLink/OpenEPaperLink/README.md

 ## Hints and excuses:
 - There is no warranty whatsoever.
 Nothing.
 Not implied or otherwise suggested.
 This code isn't fit for anything.
 Please don't use this code to do nasty things.
 - Do a ```make clean``` between building for different boards.
 It really helps!
 - This repo builds on SDCC 4.2.0 for Linux.
 Different SDCC versions can behave VERY differently.
+Source sdcc/setup.sh to setup build a local copy and use it for compiling.
 - We are happy and honored to see your pull requests!
 But please, no code/indent style changes :)

 ## Credits